SkinnyDevi/localwave/README.md

 ## Installation
 Currently, there is a very experimental version as an executable for Windows, Mac and Linux (not tested).
 You can download the app and run it on your system through the [releases page](https://github.com/SkinnyDevi/localwave/releases).

-The Windows distribution includes a ```start-win.vbs``` script to run the app hidden without a console window.
-If at any point you wish to stop the app, you can go to ***Task Manager -> Node.js JavaScript Runtime -> Details***, make sure the name matches with the app name, and terminate it.

 If you wish to run it from the source code, in a development state:
 ```dockerfile